Special Educational Needs

 Children are identified as having Special Educational Needs if their progress has slowed or stopped and the interventions and resources put in place do not enable improvement.
 Once this occurs, we have specific target setting plans which help support their development and accelerate progress.
 At this point the child is listed on our 'SEND register' for these pupils.
 Parents will be invited to discuss and review targets and support three times a year with the class teacher.

 We scaffold teaching and learning tasks to suit the needs of the learner.
 Risk assessments will be written and shared with parents when they are needed and we can write personal evacuation plans if they are needed.

-You can find full details of how we support children with additional needs in our School SEND Information Report.
+You can find full details of how we support children with additional needs in our School SEND Information Report and Policy Below.

 Mrs Richards is our school SENCO.
 To contact Mrs Richards please contact the school office on 01623 455949 or email the office via firstname.lastname@example.org.
 Our SENCO coordinates support for children with additional needs in school.
 The SENCO leads supporting children when they start or leave school, this includes visits by the staff and pupils, including extra visits for those who require them as well as sharing information with new schools.

 Nottinghamshire Local Offer can provide information about services and support in our area.